edmug/AlloyDemoKit/README.md

+# John Walsh - Building Modern, Enterprise-Level CMS Solutions using the Episerver Platform
+### Edmonton .NET User Group Meetup (January 23rd, 2018)
+This is a fork of Episerver's [Alloy Demo Kit](https://github.com/episerver/AlloyDemoKit) that will be discussed during the [meetup](https://www.meetup.com/Edmonton-NET-User-Group/events/245842292/).
+Thank you to [Episerver](https://www.episerver.com/) for presenting and supporting [Edmonton .NET User Group](http://edmug.net).

 # AlloyDemoKit
 A version of the Alloy reference site containing additional features for demoing purposes.
 This is not intended to be a starter solution but provides the ability to showcase a number of features and add-ons that may be needed for a demo.